nobodyscripts/LeafBlowerScript/Readme.md

 ## Changes

 Resolved false transparent panel detection caused by usage during early game.
+Added categories to the UserSettings.ini, recommend you remove/rename old file before starting new version to avoid old entries remaining.

 New Home: Hyacinth farm (nature event) mode with WW boss.
 Home: Added HyacinthUseSlot (All/1-10) select if all or one of the ten fields are used during Hyacinth farming mode.
 Home: Added HyacinthFarmBoss (true/false) enable the use of F9 secondary during Hyacinth farming mode, requires F9UsesWobblyWings on as well to use.

 New End: Added a passive tower farming mode, spams skulls and wind.
 End: Added hotkey to hotkey.ahk for Blazing Skulls (P)

+New PageUp: Bank maintainer, repeatedly deposits RESS to the bank on each tab, options to disable certain tabs, run the boss spammer in the background.
+PageUp: Added hotkey to hotkey.ahk for Bank (N)

 F6: Added setting BVBlockMythLeg to block start of mythical and legendary BV.
 F12: Updated font check images to resolve detection failure.